 - Courses must have a grade of C or better to be accepted

-Those totally new to computer sciences will begin with two introductory courses, COMP SCI 200 Programming I OR COMP SCI 301 Introduction to Data Programming AND COMP SCI 300 Programming II, followed by four fundamental courses to complete the program.
+Those totally new to computer sciences will begin with two introductory courses, COMP SCI 200 Programming I OR COMP SCI 220 Data Science Programming I AND COMP SCI 300 Programming II, followed by four fundamental courses to complete the program.
 Those with a basic background to computer sciences will skip the introductory courses.
 Designed for the working professional, several courses are offered in the evening, off campus, each semester.

 Take four from the following list, for a total of 12 credits: